cjbolt/EubosChess/README.md

 ![Eubos Logo, courtesy of Graham Banks](logo.png "Image Credit: Graham Banks")

-# EubosChess
+# Eubos
 Eubos chess is a multi-threaded Java chess engine.

 You can play it online, 24/7, via lichess: (https://lichess.org/@/eubos or https://lichess.org/@/baby_eubos).

-Eubos started out as an entirely original engine, based on rather idiosyncratic move generation and an inefficient alpha-beta implementation, but later versions utilise standard algorithms, like negamax search, in order to make it a bit more competitive!
+Eubos started out as an entirely original engine, based on rather idiosyncratic move generation and an inefficient alpha-beta implementation, but later versions use standard algorithms, like negascout search, in order to make it a bit more competitive!
 The move generation and evaluation is still mostly original work.

 It is currently rated around 2350 Elo against other engines, not humans (this is at blitz 2+1 time control, see  http://ccrl.chessdom.com/ccrl/404/).

 ## Features
-Eubos uses a standard alpha-beta negamax algorithm with transposition hashing and quiescence search extension.
-It utilises lazy move generation and lazy evaluation.
+Eubos uses a standard alpha-beta negascout algorithm with transposition hashing and quiescence search extension.
+It uses lazy move generation and lazy evaluation.

 The evaluation function takes account of the following factors
 * material balance